Free consultation 402-431-9000

 Talk to the Other Party

 Once the adjuster speaks to you about the accident, he or she will collect information from the other party or parties involved.
 The adjuster may call the other driver involved in your wreck as well as speak to eyewitnesses who watched the crash occur.
 The goal of these conversations will be for the claims adjuster to obtain a well-rounded view of how and why the accident happened.
-This will allow the adjuster to determine liability and decide on your claim.
+This will allow the adjuster to determine liability and decide on your claim based on the insurance company’s investigation.

 Review Photographs and Other Evidence

 The insurance company will ask you to submit any evidence you have regarding your car accident.
+Insurance investigations often involve a detailed review of all available evidence to ensure the accuracy of the claims.
 This may include photographs and video footage.
 The claims adjuster will inspect images taken to see if the property losses match what you have claimed.
 Taking photographs yourself while at the scene of a car accident can give you evidence of the other driver’s liability.
 A picture of food wrappers in the other driver’s seat, for instance, could serve as evidence of driver distraction.

 Assess Property Damage in Person

 Many insurance claims adjusters leave the office to visit crash scenes and auto shops in person.
+This in-person assessment is a critical step in the claim process to ensure an accurate estimation of repair costs.
 The adjuster may need an in-person assessment of property damage to accurately estimate the costs of repairs.
 The adjuster will also check to make sure the losses claimed are accurate to verify your credibility.
 The adjuster may also revisit the scene of the crash to try to gather available evidence, such as photographs of tire marks on the ground.

 Review Medical Documentation

 Last but not least, an insurance company will conduct an in-depth review of your medical records.
+This includes scrutinizing medical bills to ensure that all claimed expenses are legitimate and related to the accident.
 It is important not to sign a release form giving the insurance company full access to your medical history.
 This is a strategy the adjuster may use to search for pre-existing conditions and deny your injury claim.
 Instead, give the insurance company copies of only the medical records that are relevant to your claim.

 If you need assistance negotiating with an insurance company during its car accident investigation, contact an attorney in Omaha for representation.